jingcoco/Online-Multiple-Kernel-Learning/README.md

 Contact: chhoi@ntu.edu.sg, jing.lu.2014@phdis.smu.edu.sg

 This is a package for solving large scale online multiple kernel learning tasks.
 The current version is in C++ and has a group of online multiple kernel learning algorithm for binary classification, which are all widely used in online kernel learning research.
+This is a part of my phd thesis.

 This is a follow-up work for our research paper "large scale online kernel learning" in JMLR that deals with single kernel learning tasks.
 For details about the single kernel learning algorithms, please refer to https://github.com/LIBOL/KOL
 ___________________________________________________________

 The algorithms in this package includes:

+1. kernel-dd the

 _____________________________________________________________